pingcap/docs-cn/op-guide/mysql-compatibility.md

 **Note:** On the business side, remember to check the returned results of `commit` because even there is no error in the execution, there might be errors in the `commit` process.

+### Transaction

+When TiDB is in the execution of the load data, a record 20,000 rows of data is seen as a transaction for persistent storage.
+If a load data operation inserts more than 20,000 rows, it will be divided into multiple transactions to commit.
+If an error occurs in one transaction, this transaction in process will not be committed.
+However, transactions before that are committed successfully.
+In this case, a part of the load data operation is successfully inserted, and the rest of the data insertion fails.
+Since MySQL treats a load data operation as a transaction, one error leads to the failure of the entire load data operation.